Pablo Picasso said, “I am always doing things that I don't know how to do, that's how I get to do them.”

 Do I need special equipment?

 The first session of the term is a taster session.
-You do not need any equipment at all – the aim of this first session is overcoming the tyranny of the blank page.
+You do not need any equipment at all – the aim of this first session is to introduce you to the materials, and give you the details you need for you to buy your own.

 Meet your tutor